 Eggplant is very well-liked in Mediterranean regions and Asia, but it is not as popular in the U.S., possibly because many Americans don’t know how to prepare eggplant.
 We are missing out though on a healthy, versatile and tasty food.

 The eggplant adapts well to a variety of cuisines because it absorbs the flavors that are added to it.
-Eggplant is delicious roasted, grilled, stuffed, sautéed, and marinated, plus eggplant makes a great addition to stir-fry dishes, pastas, soups, and casseroles.
+Eggplant is delicious roasted, grilled, stuffed, sautéed, or marinated, plus eggplant makes a great addition to stir-fry dishes, pasta, soups, and casseroles.

 The nutritional benefits of eggplant present yet another reason to try it.
 A half-cup serving of cooked eggplant contains only 13 calories and 1.2 grams of fiber.
 Eggplant contains two valuable phytochemicals, terpenes and flavonoids, which are plant compounds that fight diseases.
 Terpenes can help lower cholesterol and may play a role in the prevention of certain types of cancer.
 Flavonoids may help lower a person’s risk of heart disease and stroke.
 You must eat the skin though to gain these health benefits.

 Eggplant preparation is easy.
 Wash it, slice it or dice it and toss it into all sorts of dishes.
 It adds body and a meaty texture to casseroles.
 Cut the eggplant as close to cooking time as possible to reduce the amount of browning.
 Leaving the skin on will allow it to retain its shape, color and nutritional value.